U23Rodin/u23-final-project/README.md

 [Infrastructure Diagram](https://final-project-diagrams.s3.eu-central-1.amazonaws.com/infrastructure-diagram.jpg)

 ## Features
-- **Infrastructure as Code**: Terraform scripts create a reproducible and version-controlled infrastructure setup.
+- **Infrastructure as Code (IaC)**: Utilizes Terraform to create a reproducible, version-controlled infrastructure on AWS, ensuring consistency and reliability in deployments.
-- **Kubernetes Integration**: Utilizes Kubernetes for deploying and managing Jira, facilitating easy scaling and management.
+- **Kubernetes Integration**: Employs AWS EKS (Elastic Kubernetes Service) for Kubernetes control plane management, facilitating efficient deployment, scaling, and management of Jira on a Kubernetes cluster.
-- **Automated Workflows**: Includes CI/CD pipelines for automatic execution of Terraform code, enhancing the efficiency and reliability of deployments.
+- **CI/CD with GitHub Actions**: Implements Continuous Integration and Continuous Deployment (CI/CD) using GitHub Actions, enabling automated workflows for efficient and reliable deployment processes.
-- **Security Checks**: Incorporates security scanning tools like gitleaks and checkov, ensuring the infrastructure adheres to security best practices.
+- **Security Checks**: Integrates security scanning tools such as Checkov and Gitleaks to ensure compliance with security best practices and safeguard against accidental exposure of sensitive data in code repositories.
-- **Source Control Management**: The entire project is managed through a version control system, ensuring that changes to the codebase are tracked, reviewed, and maintained systematically.
+- **Source Control Management**: Manages the project using Git and Github, providing a robust framework for tracking, reviewing, and maintaining changes systematically.
-- **Public Cloud Utilization**: Leveraging AWS cloud services provides scalable and reliable cloud infrastructure, capable of adapting to changing demands and workloads.
+- **Public Cloud Utilization with AWS**: Leverages various AWS cloud services for a scalable and reliable cloud infrastructure, capable of adapting to changing demands and workloads.
-- **Immutable Infrastructure**: Emphasizing on immutable infrastructure principles, where changes are made by replacing infrastructure rather than altering existing setups.
-This reduces inconsistencies and potential errors during deployments.
+- **Immutable Infrastructure Principles**: Emphasizes immutable infrastructure, where infrastructure updates are made by replacing components rather than modifying existing ones, thereby reducing inconsistencies and potential errors during deployments.

 [Build Pipeline Diagram](https://final-project-diagrams.s3.eu-central-1.amazonaws.com/build-pipeline.jpg)